chrisallenlane/watchtower/README.md

 outputting directly to the terminal.)

 ### Outputting a Sortable HTML Report for Direct Review ###
 In my opinion, `Watchtower`'s greatest feature is its ability to output an HTML report.
-Such a report can be a tremendous time-saver when scanning for a large number of signatures in large numbers of files.
+Such a report can be a tremendous time-saver when scanning for signatures in large numbers of files.

 This report is especially useful when auditing while running dual monitors, such that you can have the report open on one monitor, and your preferred IDE